 Depending on how much time you want to commit to big Franz, you have a couple different options for checking out the glacier the next day.
-Franz Josef Glacier Guides offers half day or full day guided walks – each of these include all of your gear and an experienced guide who takes you up on the constantly changing glacier.
-Expect more ice time with the full day walk.
+Franz Josef Glacier Guides offers a half day ice explorer tour with a guide that includes helicopter trip from the village onto the glacier.
+It’s an NZ Must Do, and an incredible experience.
+Planit NZ can book your Franz Josef glacier tour in advance to guarantee you a spot.
 If you’re short on time, don’t feel up for a big hike or have some cash to blow, you can check out the glacier from the seat of a helicopter or an airplane – you’ll also get some great views of Mt Cook.
 Lastly, if you’re on a budget – you can walk as far as the glacier face on your own for free.

 After your Franz Josef Glacier experience, it’s time to head further down the West Coast, over the Haast Pass and on to Wanaka.
 This is another fantastic drive, one that shouldn’t be rushed, yet as you’re slightly short on time with plenty of the South Island still to see, we suggest you power on through.
 Spend the fifth night in Wanaka and wake up to a cozy little mountain town that sits directly on the stunning Lake Wanaka.
 Have breakfast in one of the lakeside cafes while you finalize your plans for the remainder of your stay in New Zealand.